It is so important to raise a group of Christian children, your children, who are able to be leaders for the next generation.

 You and your husband are responsible for teaching your children as much as you can about the Bible.
 Note: I am not saying that this verse means that every Christian family is mandated to homeschool their children.
 However, God gave these children to YOU and has uniquely gifted you to raise them.
 Inside of your home, you should be teaching your children godly principles, whether your children are home educated, attend public or private school.

-At our house, my husband would call us all into the living room at about 8:30 in the evening.
+At our house, my husband would call us all into the living room at about 8:30 each evening.
 He would read a short portion of Scripture, we would talk about it, and then pray together as a family.
 This wasn’t a lengthy time period- maybe 20 minutes.
 Many times we would ask our children, “What did you see today that you think God had fun making?
 Sometimes we would ask them, “What are you thankful for today?
-We did this 5 nights a week, skipping Sunday and Wednesday nights as we had already had formal church services those days.
+We did this 5 nights a week, skipping Sunday and Wednesday nights as we had already had church services those days.

 There are so many wonderful devotional books and even Bible curriculums that are available today.
 For our homeschool we used the BJU Press Bible curriculum which is AMAZING.
 I appreciate the incremental way doctrinal truths are presented year by year.
 My children learned a lot and I did, too!

 Sometimes instead of reading the Bible, we would read a devotional book together.
 As the children got older, we encouraged them to have their own personal devotional time as well.
-This would be a time where they read a portion of Scripture, asked themselves, “How does this apply to me?” and wrote down how they felt God would want them to change or put this principle into practice in their own lives.
+This would be a time where they read a portion of Scripture, asked themselves, “How does this apply to me?” and wrote down how they felt God would want them to change or put that principle into practice in their own lives.

 When I was in 8th grade, our church had a “Read Through the Bible in a Year” Challenge.
 I participated and have read through my Bible many times since then!
 I strongly suggest that sometime between 8th and 12th grade you ought to have each of your children read through the entire Bible.